-Fed cattle, steady to lower
+Fed cattle, lower

 Feeder cattle, steady

 Overnight stock futures trade points higher on Wall Street.

 Cash fed cattle.
 USDA reported negotiated cash trade was at a standstill on Wednesday.

 Combined show lists in Nebraska, Colorado, Kansas and Texas are up 13,000 from last week and 26,000 more than two weeks ago.
 Cattle buyers see larger show lists and expectations of further hikes in supplies as reasons not to bid up for cattle.

 A dressed bid at $232 surfaced in Nebraska Wednesday morning.
 That's $4 to $6 lower than last week's sales.
 Owners passed.